thejsway/thejsway/manuscript/chapter13.md

 > There are other properties that we will not discuss here that let you navigate through the DOM, like `firstChild`, `lastChild` or `nextSibling`.

+## TL;DR

+* A **web page** is a structured document containing both text and HTML tags.
+The **DOM**, or *Document Object Model*, is a standardized way to define a web page's structure.

+* The DOM is also an **API** allowing programmatical interactions with the web page.
+With JavaScript, you can access the structure of a page displayed in a browser and modify it.

+* The DOM represents a web page as a hierarchy of **objects**, where each object corresponds to a node in the nested HTML element tree.

+* The `document` variable provides access to the root of the DOM tree and corresponds to the `<html>` element in the HTML itself.

+* DOM objects have **properties** and **methods** that you can manipulate with JavaScript.
+For example, `nodeType` returns the node type, `childNodes` contains a collection of child nodes, and `parentNode` returns the parent node.

 ## Coding time!

 ### Showing a node's child